-2 Date of Establishment
+Date of Establishment

-- The Center was established as an incorporated foundation in accordance with Article 34 of the Civil Code with the permission of the General Administrative Agency of the Cabinet (now the Cabinet Office) on March 15, 1978. - Along with the enforcement of the new public interest corporation system, it was authorized by the Prime Minister as a public interest incorporated foundation and became the Japan Center for Settlement of Traffic Accident Disputes, Public Interest Incorporated Foundation on April 1, 2012.
+- The Center was established as an incorporated foundation in accordance with Article 34 of the Civil Code with the permission of - the General Administrative Agency of the Cabinet (now the Cabinet Office) on March 15, 1978.
+Along with the enforcement of the new public interest corporation system, it was authorized by the Prime Minister as a public interest incorporated foundation and became the Japan Center for Settlement of Traffic Accident Disputes, Public Interest Incorporated Foundation on April 1, 2012.

-3 Locations of Offices (see list of locations on back cover)
+Locations of Offices (see list of locations on back cover)

-- · Principal Office: (Headquarters) Shinjuku Monolith Building, 25th Floor, 2-3-1, Nishishinjuku, Shinjuku Ward, Tokyo, Japan - Secondary Offices: (Branches) 7 branches located in Nagoya, Sapporo, Fukuoka, Hiroshima, Osaka, Takamatsu and Sendai (Consultation Offices) 3 consultation offices located in Saitama, Kanazawa, and Shizuoka - 4 Basic Fund: 30 million yen. - Financial resources to operate the Center are provided by domestic and foreign general insurance companies, the National Mutual Insurance Federation of Agricultural Cooperatives, the National Federation of Workers and Consumers Kyosai (mutual aid) Cooperatives, the National Mutual Insurance Federation of Truck Transport Co-operatives, the National Federation of Motor Insurance Cooperatives and the National Federation of Fire Insurance Co-operatives for Small Business (hereafter referred to as 'insurance companies, etc.', refer to page 7 ) - 6 Number of Officers and Employees (as of August 1, 2020) - · Councilors: 19 - Jurors: 45, Commissioned attorneys: 182 - · Officers: President, 15 Directors and 2 Auditors - · Employees: 54
+Headquarters: Shinjuku Monolith Building, 25th Floor, 2-3-1, Nishishinjuku, Shinjuku Ward, Tokyo, Japan Branches: Sapporo, Sendai, Nagoya, Osaka, Hiroshima, Takamatsu, and Fukuoka, Consultation Offices: Saitama, Kanazawa, and Shizuoka

+- Basic Fund: 30 million yen. - Financial resources to operate the Center are provided by domestic and foreign general insurance companies, the National Mutual Insurance Federation of Agricultural Cooperatives, the National Federation of Workers and Consumers Kyosai (mutual aid) Cooperatives, the National Mutual Insurance Federation of Truck Transport Co-operatives, the National Federation of Motor Insurance Cooperatives and the National Federation of Fire Insurance Co-operatives for Small Business (hereafter referred to as 'insurance companies, etc.', refer to page 7 )

+Number of Officers and Employees (as of August 1, 2021)

+· Councilors: 19

+- Jurors: 46, Commissioned attorneys: 180 - · Officers: President, 15 Directors and 2 Auditors Employees: 53